shiwanthaL/exbanking-service-grpc-test/README.md

 # exbanking-service-grpc-test
-"exbanking-service-grpc-test" automated suite will maintain Exbanking service grpc functional test cases.
+*exbanking-service-grpc-test* automated suite will maintain Exbanking service grpc functional test cases.
 This gRPC functional test automation project is a combination of JavaScript programming language and Cypress.io In addition, to enable a grpc mock  client, a customized solution with @grpc/proto-loader and @grpc/grpc-js npm lib are being used in this async test automation platform.

 ## Step 01 : Clone gRPC Automated Functional Test Project
 Clone [exbanking-service-grpc-test](https://github.com/shiwanthaL/exbanking-service-grpc-test) github project in your running machine